ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 1. Checks the length of the License Key
 2. Fetches the status of the License Key
 3. Throw an error if an input parameter in empty
-4. Responds to the source according to the conditions mentioned below
+4. Responds to the source according to the conditions mentioned below:
    * If the length of License Key is not 8 digits, respond with message "INVALID"
    * If the License Key is expired as per the expiry period configured, respond with message "EXPIRED"
    * If the status of License Key is "SUSPENDED", respond with message "SUSPENDED"
    * If the status of License Key is "BLOCKED", respond with message "BLOCKED"
    * If the status of License Key is "ACTIVE", respond with message "ACTIVE"
    * License Key should be mapped to expiry (Expiry to be configured by admin).
-5. In case of Exceptions, system triggers relevant error messages.
+5. In case of exceptions, system triggers relevant error messages.

 [**Link to design**]() _**update the link**_